Some urban legends just stick to you.

 I found myself blindly walking towards the source, my camera held under my belly with my two hands.
 It seemed to be some sort of lullaby, but it wasn’t at all like the ones you usually hear.
 This usually means run like hell in horror movies but instead of just running for my life, I knew that the sobbing was Kyla’s.
 Inch by inch, the lullaby and the sobbing sounded closer and closer, and when I thought I was a step away from it in total darkness, the sobbing stopped.

-I stood frozen for a while, suddenly realizing that I didn’t know which part of the room I was anymore, and that I might see a terrifying face in front of me in a flash.
+I stood frozen for a while, suddenly realizing that I didn’t know which part of the room I was anymore, and that I might see a terrifying face in front of me with one camera flash.
 Rubbing my nape as gulped, I took a picture in front of me, and saw a glimpse of Kyla lying down on the floor, seemingly unconscious.
 I decided I had to use my flashlight.
 There were tears that ran down her cheeks.
 I called for help, but she woke up a little, still weak for some reason, silencing my scream for assistance.
 She said it was okay, and that making noises and moving would only provoke “her” short temper.
 I myself, had goosebumps upon hearing what she said, especially after hearing that haunting lullaby.
 As my friends arrived and helped her, I asked her who she was referring to.
 She didn’t respond.

 Sir Sev assured us that she probably fell unconscious from fear.
 He told us that we should probably stop doing this, especially if there was someone being left behind.
 I must have been the only one among us who believed that she really didn’t fall unconscious.
 She was acting like she was asleep, with teary eyes.
 Like she was trying to trick someone… Perhaps something, that she was asleep.